Want to learn how to sell on Amazon?

 Sure, the costs can mount up pretty quickly, but it’s also extremely important to end up with satisfied customers, and one of the easiest ways to leave a positive first impression is to make your products look expensive.

 It doesn’t take much investment either.
-In fact, there are tons of websites out there which can hook you up with some quality design for only $1 per item.
+In fact, there are tons of websites out there that can hook you up with some quality design for only $1 per item.

 Of course, retail packaging such as boxes built in the US tend to be crazy expensive, so don’t be afraid to contact some Chinese suppliers and save some big bucks along the way.